Fat Thursday: Poland

+Slovenia

+In Slovenia, Fat Thursday is celebrated with specific culinary traditions.
+People often enjoy special foods that are rich and hearty.
+A common treat is “krof,” a type of doughnut that is usually filled with jam, particularly apricot, and dusted with powdered sugar.
+These doughnuts are a staple of the celebration and are enjoyed by many.

+Apart from krof, other fatty and rich foods are also consumed, reflecting the tradition’s focus on indulgence and enjoyment before the austerity of Lent.
+The celebration is not just about food; it’s also a time for social gatherings, family get-togethers, and community events, often accompanied by music and festivities.

 Spain

 In Spain this celebration is called jueves lardero or jueves de comadre and in Catalan-speaking areas, dijous gras, a children's holiday.
 In Albacete in Spain community of Castille-La Mancha, jueves lardero or Dia de la Mona is celebrated with a round pastry with a boiled egg in the middle called mona.
 In Aragon a meal is prepared with a special sausage from Graus while in Catalonia the tradition is to eat sweet Bunyols and Botifarra d’ou.

 Other traditions

 Syrian Catholics have celebrated the day as "Drunkard's Thursday" with dolmas as the traditional food.